 Why is the Pfizer Vaccine storage temperature so cold?

 The reason why the Pfizer Covid-19 vaccine needs to be kept so cold is because of the mRNA inside.
 Leveraging mRNA technology has been pivotal in developing a safe, effective vaccine so quickly, but mRNA itself is incredibly fragile as it gets broken down very rapidly and easily.
 This instability is what has made developing an mRNA-based vaccine so challenging in the past.

 Fortunately, a lot of work has now gone into developing methods and technology that make mRNA more stable, so it can successfully be incorporated into a vaccine.
-Covid-19 mRNA vaccines , however, require extremely cold storage at around -80ºC to ensure that the mRNA within the vaccine remains stable.
-These ultra-cold temperatures are only needed for storage as the vaccine is thawed before injection.
+However, the first Covid-19 mRNA vaccines will still require cold storage at around 80ºC to ensure that the mRNA within the vaccine remains stable, which is much colder than what a standard freezer can achieve.
+These ultra cold temperatures are only needed for storage as the vaccine is thawed before injection.

-Our -86°C range of ultra-low temperature freezers guarantees maximum protection of vaccines at all times.
-Protecting the vaccine, the user and the environment, our low temperature freezers are manufactured to European standards which means an energy efficient performance saving you money and helping to keep environmental emissions low.
+Our -86 ° C range of ultra low temperature freezers guarantees maximum protection of samples at all times.
+Protecting the sample, the user and the environment, our low temperature freezers are manufactured to European standards which means an energy efficient performance saving you money and helping to keep environmental emissions low.